 - 12-month training plan for Ironman (case 3)

 - Your long-course triathlon training plan

-The next thing to define is your ambition for race-day.
-And it would help if you think about your “success” in three levels, all creating its own distinct characteristics on your training,
+The next thing to define is your ambition for race day.
+And it would help if you think about your “success” in three levels, all creating their own distinct characteristics on your training,

 - Accomplish – means that you will finish the race.
 Hopefully, with a smile and a good feeling.

 - Personal best – if this is not your first time, you probably want to do better than last time.

 - Podium – as a seasoned triathlete, you might aim for winning your age group.